-At year-end 2015, the Association anticipated heavy marketing to YBS farmers and ranchers and projected a 0.5 percent increase in loan volume classified as the Young lending category and a 1 percent increase in loan volume to the Beginning and Small lending categories.
-The Association anticipated growth to be impacted by the fact that newer YBS loans are smaller in size than those being liquidated.
-The Association did increase the number of outstanding loans to each of the three categories.
-Loan volume to Young farmers in 2016 also increased, but there was a small decrease in loan volume to Beginning farmers and a larger decrease in loan volume to Small farmers.
-For 2017, the Association anticipates a decrease in loan volume for each of the three categories.
-The following charts show: Specific changes in the number of loans and the volume of loans in the Young, Beginning, and Small categories during 2016; 2016 year-end number and volume of loans by Young, Beginning and Small categories; and 2017 quantitative goals for YBS.
+When planning for 2017, the Association anticipated continuing to market and originate loans to YBS farmers and ranchers.
+However, because the trend of new loans being originated continues to be smaller than loans that are being liquidated, the Association also projected that there would be an approximate 30 percent decrease in loan volume classified in each of the Young, Beginning and Small lending categories.
+In 2017, the Association maintained the number of loans to Young farmers, while increasing the number of outstanding loans to Beginning and Small farmers.
+During 2017, the Association was able to increase the outstanding loan volume to Beginning farmers, while there was a decrease in the outstanding loan volume to Young and Small Farmers.
+For 2018, the Association projects a decrease in loan volume for each of the three categories.

+The following charts show: Specific changes in the number of loans and the volume of loans in the Young, Beginning and Small categories during 2017; 2017 year-end number and volume of loans by Young, Beginning and Small categories; and 2018 quantitative goals for YBS.

-Specific Changes in YBS Categories in 2016:
+Specific Changes in YBS Categories in 2017:

-Increase/(Decrease) # Loans ase/(Decrease) an Volume Young Beginning Small 9 30 18 (dollar \$ \$ \$ s in thousands) 2,258 (45) (3,065)
+Increase/(Decrease) # Loans Increase/(Decrease) Loan Volume

+(dollars in thousands)

+Young (1) \$ (1,248)

+Beginning 42 \$ 2,587

+Small 58 \$ (735)

-Association Volume and Number of YBS Loans as of December 31, 2016:
+Association Volume and Number of YBS Loans as of December 31, 2017:

-of YBS Loans Volume YBS Loan \$
+of YBS Loans /olume BS Loans

-(dollars in thous ands)
+(dollars in thou

-Young 168 \$ 20 ,184
+Young 167 \$ 18,936

-Beginning 510 \$ 69 ,213
+Beginning 552 \$ 71,800

-Small 771 \$ 125 ,546
+Small 829 \$ 124,811

-2017 Quantitative Goals for YBS:
+2018 Quantitative Goals for YBS:

-of YBS Loans Volume YBS Loans
+of YBS Loans Volume BS Loans

-(dollars in thousand
+s in thousands)

-Young 167 \$ 19,649
+Young 170 \$ 18,692

-Beginning 500 \$ 65,888
+Beginning 572 \$ 71,156

-Small 785 \$ 119,452
+Small 845 \$ 122,252